Landau instability and mobility edges of the interacting one-dimensional Bose gas in weak random potentials: Introduction

+Previous work on superfluidity of the 1D Bose gas has established that weak interactions indeed make the system ``insensitive" to small external perturbation of arbitrary nature \cite{cherny09a,Cherny2012,kagan00}.
+On the other hand, increasing the strength of the interparticle interactions brings the gas into the Tonks-Girardeau regime, which is similar to a free Fermi gas and thus cannot be regarded as a universal superfluid.
 The question arises about the mechanism of the breaking of superfluidity in random fields, and its relation to the mobility edges of Anderson localization.
 In Anderson localization of linear waves, a mobility edge is an energy threshold that marks the transition between localized eigenstates inhibiting transport and extended eigenstates allowing transport \cite{Lee1985,Evers2008}.
 The mobility edge of a three-dimensional weakly interacting Bose gas was recently measured \cite{semeghini15} and calculations for laser speckle potentials for non-interacting atoms with the transfer-matrix method appeared in Ref.~\cite{Delande2014a}.

 For independent particles moving in a random potential in one dimension there is no true mobility edge \cite{Lee1985,beenakker97}.
 However, as was shown \cite{sanchez07,lugan07a,gurevich09} for a random potential with a \emph{finite} correlation length $\sigma_\mathrm{r}$, the Lyapunov exponent is equal to zero for a plane wave spreading with the wavevector $k>1/\sigma_\mathrm{r}$.
-This implies that a mobility edge exists at the level of the Born approximation at the energy $E_\mathrm{mob} = \hbar^2/(2m\sigma_\mathrm{r}^2)$.
-Hence, Anderson localisation is absent when $k>1/\sigma_\mathrm{r}$.
-Taking into account the next terms in the Born series yields a series of sharp crossovers for the exponent, whose value drops at $k_n=n/\sigma_\mathrm{r}$ ($n=1,2,\ldots$) by orders of magnitude \cite{lugan09}.
+This implies the existence of a mobility edge at the energy $E_\mathrm{mob} = \hbar^2/(2m\sigma_\mathrm{r}^2)$ for non-interacting particles.
+Hence, the dynamical transition to an Anderson localised state is suppressed when $k>1/\sigma_\mathrm{r}$.
+Strictly speaking this is true only for a weak random potential and finite time scales.
+Technically, the suppression arises at the level of the Born approximation, i.e.\ in the leading order term of a series expansion in powers of the dimensionless parameter $\epsilon_\mathrm{R}\equiv 2m \sigma_\mathrm{r}^2 V_\mathrm{R}/\hbar^2$ [here $V_\mathrm{R}$ is the mean amplitude of the random potential, see Eq.~(\ref{gk}) below] \cite{lugan09}.
+Taking into account the next terms in the Born series yields a series of sharp crossovers for the exponent, whose value drops at $k_n=n/\sigma_\mathrm{r}$ ($n=1,2,\ldots$) by orders of magnitude.
 The smaller the amplitude of the random field, the larger suppression of the Lyapunov exponent even for $k>1/\sigma_\mathrm{r}$.
-Thus, for small random field perturbations, we can think of the mobility edge as if it existed and could be calculated in the Born approximation.
+For the purpose of this work we consider small random field perturbations moving relative to an interacting one-dimensional Bose gas.
+The Born approximation is thus valid and the response of the superfluid can be evaluated from linear response theory.
+Effective mobility edges then arise from an interplay of the finite correlation length of the random potential and the superfluid response properties.